parallelcodefoundry/ParEval-Repo/data/microXOR/naive-gemini-cuda-to-omp/output-3/interactions/README.md.txt

 ## Run

-microXOR requires two command-line arguments, one for matrix size and one for the number of threads per block (this translates to OpenMP's work-sharing constructs).
-For example, the following will run microXOR with a 1024x1024 input matrix and a suggested number of threads (experiment to find optimal):
+microXOR requires two command-line arguments, one for matrix size and one for the number of threads per team.
+The number of teams will be automatically determined based on the matrix size and the number of threads per team.
+For example, the following will run microXOR with a 1024x1024 input matrix and 32 threads per team:

 ```
 ./microXOR.exe 1024 32
 ```

 You should see `Validation passed.` if the operation completed successfully.
-The output of the offloaded kernel is tested against the output of the same problem run on the CPU.
+The output of the kernel is tested against the output of the same problem run on the CPU (without offloading).
 ```